maximilien/musings/blogs/ai/1/draft.md

 **My experience (three months of extensive use):**

 I especially liked the background agent workflow for parallelizing work.
-For UI-heavy projects, Cursor worked well, though I often found myself needing to provide browser context manually.
-Where it struggled was with long sessions—context approaching its limits would cause the agent to "forget" earlier decisions or make suggestions that conflicted with code it had written minutes before.
+For UI-heavy projects, Cursor worked well, though I often found myself needing to provide browser context manually--copying browser's JavaScript console and pasting it to the agent.
+Where it struggled was with long sessions—context approaching its limits would cause the agent to slow down significantly and "forget" earlier decisions or make suggestions that conflicted with code it had written minutes before.

 [VERIFY: Current context window limits—search results suggest 200K advertised but 70K-120K effective in practice]